As of 8th June 2018, Riverford is now an employee-owned business.

 - Founder-owner Guy Singh-Watson has retained 26% and has kept a very active role in the business

 - After research and reflection over more than a decade, Guy chose employee ownership to protect Riverford’s values, ensure its independence, and because he believes the employees are the best people for the job

 - The rejection of outside investors and choice of EO to secure its succession continues Riverford’s challenging stance on business norms.
 EO is a gathering movement, seeing growth of around 60% since 2010.
 Done well, it has demonstrable benefits for staff and business, including higher productivity, higher morale, and less debt

 Read on for the whole story.

 Making business a force for good

-74% of the company will move into an Employee Trust, benefiting all Riverford employees equally.
-Guy will retain 26% and a very active involvement in the next phase of Riverford’s journey.
+74% of the company is now owned by an Employee Trust, benefitting all Riverford employees equally.
+Guy has retained 26% and aims to have a very active involvement in the next phase of Riverford’s journey.